 been the recipient of honorary college degrees and of awards and decorations from many countries.

 1. to develop a more widespread knowledge of the philosophy of amateurism;

 2. to stress the social, educational, aesthetic, ethical and spiritual values of amateur sport, which are sometimes overlooked because of a quite natural interest in records and performances;

 3. to stimulate more interest in the Fine Arts section of the Olympic program.

 4. to bring about a more general appreciation of the fundamental principles of the worldwide Olympic Movement, to prevent its misuse für personal or national profit or aggrandizement, and to increase its efficiency an effectiveness.

 He died in Garmisch-Partenkirchen, Germany on 7.
 May 1975

-1972 - 1980
+6. President: 1972 - 1980

-Lord Killanin of Dublin and Spittal (Ireland)
+Sir Michael Morris, Lord Killanin of Dublin and Spittal (IRL)